 - Skills, experience and interests are combined and any assets are owned by the co-op.

 - Members work together, producing or marketing services directly to meet a common need.

 - Serve the needs of their members by providing goods and services for their own use.

 In Canada, Manitoba has the second highest number of co-operatives with 400+ enterprises representing nearly every sector of the economy!

 Developed by the International Co-operative Alliance, co-operatives are based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.
 In the tradition of their founders, co-operative members believe in the ethical values of honesty, openness, social responsibility and caring for others.

-5. Members will be provided any necessary education and training to ensure that they are able to participate fully in the co-operative
+5. Members will be provided with any necessary education and training to ensure that they are able to participate fully in the co-operative.

-7. Although the primary focus of a co-operative is to focus on the needs of its membership, co-operatives work for the sustainable development of communities through policies and programs accepted by the members
+7. Although the primary focus of a co-operative is the needs of its membership, co-operatives work for the sustainable development of communities through policies and programs accepted by the members.